serenayj/evoquer/anet/Lulu/README.md

          lr_update_every=150,
          batch_size=128,
          epoch=600,
-         and frames=32, the results are in 0429.txt and scores_429.log (upload on google drive).'
+         and frames=32, the results are in 0429.txt and scores_429.log.'

 'The other with lr= 0.00004,
                batch_size = 128,